 With low bacteria counts in your mouth, the sugars from breakfast won’t be converted into acids.
 If the bacteria levels are low, your sugary breakfast won’t cause trouble.

 Brushing after eating breakfast

 Avoid brushing your teeth straight after eating.
 If you don’t brush when you get up, then the bacteria count will be high when you have breakfast.
 This guarantees a very acidic saliva for the next 30 minutes.
 If you brush immediately after eating, the combination of the acids attacking your enamel and the abrasives in the toothpaste can yield a bad situation.
 The enamel can literally be brushed away.

-Brushing after eating is like polishing your teeth with abrasive industrial cleaners.
+Brushing teeth after eating is like polishing your teeth with abrasive industrial cleaners.
 The acid softened enamel will be easily washed away resulting in darker teeth.
 The enamel layer is white but the layers below are yellow.
 If this is your morning routine, it is time to change it.

 Consensus of Experts say brush before breakfast

 For the half of you who can’t wait to get rid of your morning breath, don’t wait until after breakfast.
 You can brush as soon as you get up and feel that you have done the right thing.

 Studies done by the American Dental Association, Mayo Clinic, and the British Dental Health Foundation have all concurred that you should wait 30 minutes after eating to brush your teeth.
 This is especially important if you ate acid producing food items.
 This would include toast, orange juice, most wheat based cereals.

 Parents should select an approved fluoride toothpaste.
 Fluoride serves kids under 16 years of age in two ways.
 It helps get rid of plaque and it also prevents tooth decay by making enamel stronger.